honetools/formats/Document.md

 The values file specifies the objects, keys and values specified by one theme.
 It has a two-level namespace, with a dictionary of document objects, and each object containing a dictionary keys and values.

 Standard YAML serialization does not guarantee preserving the ordering of dictionary keys across invocations.
-The Sway document loader/saver uses a modified serializer that treats the top-level objects, and the list of parameters in each object, as arrays and preserves their ordering across saves.
+The Sway document loader/saver uses a modified serializer that treats the top-level objects, and the list of values in each object, as arrays and preserves their ordering across saves.

 An example values.yaml file:

     CollectionEntries:
-      background~color:
-        - 1
-        - 0
-        - 0
-        - 1
+      background~color: [ 1, 0, 0, 1 ]
       top_margin~float: 48
       items~int: 6
       someTitle~font: